astridx/meinblog/sik/r/the-soundcloud-client-in-react-redux-ducks/index.md

 ---
-title: "Redux Ducks: Restructure your Redux App with Ducks"
+title: 'Redux Ducks: Restructure your Redux App with Ducks'
-description: "Redux Ducks: Restructure your Redux App with Ducks will teach you how to bundle action creators, action types and reducers side by side in your Redux app."
+description: 'Redux Ducks: Restructure your Redux App with Ducks will teach you how to bundle action creators, action types and reducers side by side in your Redux app.'
-date: "2016-06-26T13:50:46+02:00"
+date: '2016-06-26T13:50:46+02:00'
-categories: ["React", "Redux"]
+categories: ['React', 'Redux']
-keywords: ["redux ducks"]
+keywords: ['redux ducks']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />